copulation

 blue monkey.

-One of my main interests is the connection between social behavior and reproduction, which reflects a "functional" or "ultimate" orientation toward behavior.
+Study of the connection between social behavior and reproduction reflects a "functional" or "ultimate" orientation toward behavior.
 I have conducted a long-term study of reproductive strategies and the mating system in blue monkeys (Cercopithecus mitis) which developed from surprising serendipitous discoveries we made about their behavior some time ago (when I was a graduate student).
 This species had been viewed as exemplifying a "harem polygynous" mating system, as individuals are normally found living in groups containing a single adult male, multiple adult females, and young.
 Our observations revealed, however, that the resident male is not the only male to mate in the group, and he does not necessarily achievemost matings.
 Other males visit the group for varying periods and in varying ways (some surreptitiously, others more conspicuously), and mate with the group’s females.
 Females appear to play an active role in determining patterns of mating as they persistently solicit the attentions of certain males (usually newcomers) while avoiding others.
 This behavior seems unexpectedly dynamic for a species once thought to exemplify harem polygyny, but its interpretation has been difficult because the reproductive consequences of being a resident male or a temporary intruder are not known.
 The fact that female mating is not closely tied to conception (see Karen Pazol’s work) makes things even more complicated!

 Our behavioral data from multiple years can also be used to understand the variation in the occurrence of multi-male influxes during the breeding season.
 It now seems clear that female defendability is critical: when more females are sexually active, a single male has a harder time monopolizing them.
-A second variable that is important is male intruder pressure, but we are still unsure of the factors cause variation in this parameter.
+A second variable that is important is male intruder pressure, but we are still unsure of the factors that cause variation in this parameter.

 Top